 Age and skin type are two different things and no matter what the label says there is no such thing as cream for 50 years old and cream for 20 years old.
 Why?
 Well, because you can have acne/dry skin when you are 50, as well as when you are 20.

 Lots of women ask me if it’s okay to start using products for mature skin, when they are yet in their early 20s.
 The answer is – yes!
 If your skin needs more nourishment, if it has lost its elasticity and vitality, then you need “the heavy artillery”.
-And there is nothing wring with using richer creams while you are still in uni, as long as you deliver to your skin everything that it needs at the moment.
+And there is nothing wrong with using richer creams while you are still in uni, as long as you deliver to your skin everything that it needs at the moment.
 Be it when you are 20 or 50.

 It’s true that the needs of our skin change with the age, but despite that, what should lead us when choosing skin care products, are our skin concerns (be it ageing, dark spots, wrinkles, dryness, etc), not the years behind our back.